Architecture of Planetary Boundaries

 Regular visits to the project sites enable an in-depth investigation, which forms the basis for a proposal to address the issues raised by local stakeholders and institutions.
 The final output consists of a report, models and an oral presentation.

-Every Tuesday, a seminar provides a space for discussion based on common readings that support in-depth training in environmental research within architecture.
-Students undertake original research, culminating in an academic paper.
-Those interested in pursuing a PhD receive dedicated support throughout the year, helping them define a research topic, identify funding opportunities, and establish necessary connections with laboratories and institutions likely to host their project.
-The strong links between the postgraduate programme and research laboratories at the Ensa Paris-Est (OCS), ENPC (Navier and LATTS), ETH Zurich, and Université Libre de Bruxelles (ULB) offer future doctoral candidates privileged access to a network of researchers highly engaged in environmental research.
+Students conduct an original research investigation, presented in the form of an academic paper.
+Those wishing to pursue doctoral research benefit from specific supervision throughout the year, enabling them to refine a research topic, identify funding opportunities and establish contacts with laboratories and institutions likely to host their project.
+The close links between the postgraduate programme and research laboratories at Ensa Paris-Est (OCS), ENPC (Navier), Université Gustave Eiffel (Latts), ETH Zurich and Université libre de Bruxelles (ULB) provide future doctoral candidates with privileged access to a network of researchers engaged in environmental research.

 Thematic weeks

-Finally, five thematic weeks are organised throughout the year, offering opportunities to bring together the Ensa Paris-Est community and an external audience.
-With a panel of French and international guests, these weeks explore five themes central to the programme:
+Five thematic weeks punctuate the academic year, bringing together the Ensa Paris-Est community and an external audience around a panel of French and international guests to explore five themes central to the programme:

 Regenerative Materials

-Coordinated by BC architects, materials & studies (Brussels), with Guillaume Habert (ETH Zurich) and Alia Bengana (EPFL, HEIA), this week is structured around masterclasses organised at ENSA Paris-Est and a four-day workshop in Brussels.
-It offers students the opportunity to deepen their knowledge of bio- and geo-based materials through a series of workshops, visits and debates on the ecological issues involved in transforming the material regimes of architecture.
+Coordinated by BC architects, materials & studies (Brussels), with Guillaume Habert (ETH Zurich) and Alia Bengana (EPFL, HEIA), this thematic week is organised around masterclasses held at Ensa Paris-Est and a four-day workshop in Brussels.
+It offers students the opportunity to deepen their knowledge of bio-based and geo-based materials through workshops, visits and debates addressing the ecological issues involved in transforming architectural material regimes.

 Agriculture, Forestry and Architecture

-During this thematic week, coordinated by Camille de Gaulmyn (degré·), the students will deepen their understanding of the societal issues surrounding the use of bio-based materials.
-Through a series of visits to land used for growing construction materials, they will examine the forms of interaction between architecture and the agricultural and forestry sectors.
-The aim is to understand how these forms of exploitation impact on the ecosystems and communities involved in the development of these materials, and to define the conditions under which such a material regime can be considered sustainable.
+Coordinated by Camille de Gaulmyn (degré·), this thematic week deepens students’ understanding of the societal issues surrounding the use of bio-based materials.
+Through visits to sites dedicated to the cultivation of construction materials, students examine interactions between architecture and agricultural and forestry sectors, analysing their impacts on ecosystems and communities and the conditions under which such material regimes can be considered sustainable.

 Architecture of Energy Bifurcations

-Coordinated by Jean Souviron (Ensa Paris-Est), this thematic week aims to deepen understanding of the issues involved in abandoning the use of fossil fuels.
-Organised around visits and masterclasses, it will provide an opportunity to address the full complexity of the technical, environmental, social, economic and political issues surrounding the decarbonisation of energy infrastructures.
+Coordinated by Jean Souviron (Ensa Paris-Est), with contributions from Raphaël Ménard (Arep), this thematic week deepens understanding of the challenges associated with moving away from fossil fuels.
+Organised around visits and masterclasses, it addresses the technical, ecological, social, economic and political dimensions of decarbonising energy infrastructures.

-Postgraduate programme led by Jean Souviron, architect, civil engineer and PhD in architecture and urban planning,
+Postgraduate programme directed by Jean Souviron, architect, civil engineer and PhD in architecture and urban planning,

 with: Alia Bengana (EPF Lausanne, HEIA Fribourg), Paul Bouet (Ensa Paris-Est), Laurens Bekemans, Yohann Hubert et Jasper Van Der Linden (BC architects & studies & materials, Bruxelles), Rafael Alonso Candau, Florencia Collo et Olivier Dambron (Atmos Lab, Londres), Camille de Gaulmyn (degré, Paris), Pierre Dufour (Antoine Dufour arch., Paris), Guillaume Habert (ETH Zurich), Emmanuel Keita (ENPC), Sébastien Marot (Ensa Paris-Est, EPFL), Nzinga B. Mboup (Worofila, Dakar), Brian Padilla (MNHN), Antoine Perron (Ensa Paris-Belleville), Emmanuelle Raoul-Duval (ROOM, Paris), Claire Vernhes (Ensa Paris-Est, MEAT architectures et territoires), etc.